Accelerating Iterative SpMV for Discrete Logarithm Problem Using GPUs: Comparative Analysis of SpMV Kernels

+We also implemented the RNS and the multi-precision (MP) arithmetics on GPU.
 For the MP representation, to perform the reduction modulo $\ell$, we use a precomputed inverse of $\ell$ so as to divide by $\ell$ using a single multiplication.
-For the 217-bi prime order subgroup, choosing the largest representable integer $M=2^{320}-1$ is sufficient to accumulate a few number of SpMVs before reducing modulo $\ell$.
-The maximum row norm that we have (492) allows to do up to 4 iterative SpMVs before having to reduce.
+For the 217-bit prime order subgroup, choosing the largest representable integer $M=2^{256}-1$ is sufficient to accumulate a few number of SpMVs before reducing modulo $\ell$.
+In fact, the maximum row norm that we have (492) allows to do up to 4 iterative SpMVs before having to reduce.

-For MP kernel, the reduction kernel takes 2~ms, which corresponds to 0.5~ms per iteration.
-In RNS, it takes 1.6~ms (i.e., 0.4~ms per iteration).
+For MP kernel, the reduction kernel takes only 0.37~ms, which corresponds to less than 0.1~ms per iteration.
+In RNS, we can accumulate 4 SpMVs before the reduction modulo~$\ell$ (cf. Table~\ref{Matrices}).
+The reduction kernel takes 1.6~ms (i.e., 0.4~ms per iteration).

-The idea behind the use of RNS rather than MP arithmetic is that RNS can significantly decrease data sharing between the threads and arithmetic operations required for the carry generation/propagation (cf. Table~\ref{RNS/MP}).
+The idea behind the use of RNS rather than MP arithmetic is that RNS can significantly decrease data sharing between the threads and arithmetic operations required for the carry generation/propagation.
 The RNS kernel allows us to reach higher occupancy and better performance.
 The speed-up of RNS compared to multi-precision on the SpMV timing is around $15\%$.